ToTibis/gulp4-boilerplate/README.md

 - **remove(target: Array of Elements or String or Element; property: String or Array)** - removes the specified properties from the element.
 Properties can be transmitted in the following ways - `'font-size color'` or `'font-size, color'` or `["font-size", "color"]`.
 Example `$style.remove('.section', 'font-size, color')`.
 Return Element or Array of Elements;
 - **animate(element: Element or String; animationName: String; options: Object)** - method for animation uses css-animations(`@keyframes`) respectively as "animationName" parameter can be use classes such as `fadeIn, fadeOut, zoomIn` e.t.c.
 The default options object looks like this `{onComplete: null, animateInitClassName: 'animated', hideOnEnd: false}` - onComplete is Function - provide target element as argument, animateInitClassName is String - default is `animated`, hideOnEnd is Boolean - hide element after animation end;
 - **animateChain(animationsArray: Array; options: Object)** - execution of animations sequentially, in a chain.
 Target for this method is Array with objects inside, object looks like this - `{element: $dom.get('#wrapper'), animationName: 'fadeIn', callback: elem => console.log(elem)}`; The default options object looks like this `{onComplete: null, hideOnStart: true}` - onComplete is Function - provide target Array of elements as argument, hideOnStart - is Boolean, true by default - hide element before separate animation start;
 - **slideUp(target: Array of Elements or String or Element; options: Object)** - is the equivalent of jQuery's `.slideUp()` method.
 Hide the target with a sliding motion.
-The default options object looks like this `{duration: 500, callback: null}` - duration - animation duration in milliseconds, callback is Function - provide target element as argument;
+The default options object looks like this `{duration: 500, onStart: null, onEnd: null}` - duration - animation duration in milliseconds, onStart and onEnd is Functions - provide target element as argument;
 - **slideDown(target: Array of Elements or String or Element; options: Object)** - is the equivalent of jQuery's `.slideDown()`method.
 Similar to "slideUp" method, but displays an element;
 - **slideToggle(target: Array of Elements or String or Element; options: Object)** - toggles the visibility of an element.
-The default options object looks like this `{duration: 500, onDown: null, onUp: null}` - duration - animation duration in milliseconds, onDown - Function - called when the element is shown, onUp - Function - called when the element is hide;
+The default options object looks like this `{duration: 500, onDownStart: null, onDownEnd: null, onUpStart: null, onUpEnd: null}` - duration - animation duration in milliseconds and callbacks;
-- **offset(element: Element or String; relativeTo: String - can be only two values: "document"(by default) or "parent" )** - is the equivalent of jQuery's `.offset()`.
+- **offset(element: Element or String; relativeTo: String - can be only two values: "document"(by default) or "parent")** - is the equivalent of jQuery's `.offset()`.
 Returns Object, example `{left: number, top: number}`.
 If "relativeTo" parameter not provide - returns coordinates relative to the document, If "relativeTo" equal "parent", then returns coordinates relative to the `offsetParent`;

 #### **$ui**:
 - **blockedScroll(action: String)** - the action argument can be 'enable' or 'disable'.
 Blocks scrolling of the document.